fharper/resume/resume.md

 #### Experienced & passionate Developer Advocate with a strong developer background
 ###### [ https://fred.dev ] . [ hi@fred.dev ]

-1. 20 years in tech —10 in developer relations
+1. 20 years in tech—10 in developer relations
-2. Seasoned public speaker —160+ talks in 22 countries
+2. Seasoned public speaker—160+ talks in 22 countries
-3. Published author —personal branding for developers at Apress
+3. Published author—personal branding for developers at Apress
 4. Has a knack for creating entertaining educative videos

 Experience